Albanian opposition clashes with police in anti-govt protest

-TIRANA, Albania (AP) — Albanian opposition parties have rallied in the Tirana, the capital, calling for the government’s resignation and an early parliamentary election.
+TIRANA, Albania (AP) — Albanian opposition parties on Saturday rallied in Tirana, calling for the government’s resignation and an early parliamentary election.

-Thousands of opposition supporters from around the country showed up Saturday at Tirana’s main Martyrs of the Nation boulevard holding anti-government posters and slogans, throwing flares and other projectiles at police.
+Thousands of opposition supporters from around the country showed up at Tirana’s main Martyrs of the Nation boulevard holding anti-government posters and slogans, throwing flares, firecrackers and other projectiles at police.

 Protesters broke through the police cordon at the main entrance of the government building, but did not try to open its doors.
+Police refrained from using tear gas at the government building but used it when demonstrators tried to push them at the parliament building.

+Scores of protesters stayed at the building stairs, shouting slogans against the prime minister.

 The center-right Democratic Party-led opposition accuses the leftist Socialist Party government of Prime Minister Edi Rama of being corrupt and linked to organized crime, which the government denies.